syncfusion-content/windowsforms-docs/WindowsForms/Deployment.md

 ---
 layout: post
-title: Assembly deployment | Windows Forms | Syncfusion
+title: Assembly deployment in Windows Forms | Syncfusion
 description: Learn here about how to install and deploy the Syncfusion Essential Studio Windows Forms components.
 platform: WindowsForms
 control: Deployment